Lancia 1Z: Development and service history

 At the outbreak of the Italo-Turkish War of 1911, the Royal Italian Army, whose motorisation had only begun a few years before, was chiefly equipped with Fiat 15 trucks.
 After a positive experience on the field, the army handed out additional procurements contracts of trucks for tactical and logistical use, to both Fiat and other manufacturers.
 One of them was Lancia, which developed the 1Z and began deliveries in 1912, in time for the vehicle to see war service on the harsh terrains of Libya.
 Production and army use continued into the First World War.

+During the First World War a number of 1Zs were imported into the United Kingdom by Gaston, Williams and Wigmore.
+Used by the Royal Naval Air Service as light tenders, they were rated for 30 cwt (1 1/2 long ton; 1.52 t) payloads in British service.

 In 1916, Ansaldo and Lancia jointly built an armored car on the 1Z chassis, named Automitragliatrice Lancia Ansaldo 1Z.
 These were the Royal Italian Army main armored vehicle and were used in riot control and later in the war to quickly exploit infantry breakthroughs.
 An improved type, the Lancia Ansaldo 1ZM, was produced in 1918.

 In 1915, Lancia introduced the Jota truck, which used the same 4.5-litre engine but had a dedicated chassis; production of the 1Z truck subsequently ended during 1916.